Transit & Communication:

 Once so considered, my first thought was that perhaps the post WWI building of skyscrapers had prompted the ban, or that the growing suburban development across the British countryside might have made the possibility of spotting a flying carpet more likely.

 It was pointed out to me however, and very reasonably too, that to disguise a flying carpet would have probably been easier than to disguise a broom.
 The underside of the carpet would need only to be charmed to reflect the sky above it to conceal it from being spotted by anyone on the ground.

-Having thought a bit further on the subject, I think I overlooked the fact that Muggles developed heavier than air flight themselves in 1913, that aircraft had reached a fairly useful level of sophistication by WWI, and that commercial air travel was in place by the end of the war.
+I had overlooked the fact that, in our world at least, Muggles developed heavier than air flight themselves by 1913, that aircraft had reached a fairly useful level of sophistication during WWI, and that commercial air travel was in place by the end of the war.
 So perhaps it wasn’t just the fact that there were more Muggles on the ground that was the deciding factor in banning flying carpets.
-Muggles in the air, were a problem that no one had encountered much earlier than say, around 1920 or so, and, unlike with hot air balloons, which could be readily avoided, I doubt that a flying carpet is capable of moving at a speed which would make it possible to get out of the way of an aircraft.
+Muggles in the air, were a whole new problem that no one had encountered much earlier than say, around 1920 or so, and, unlike with hot air balloons, which could be readily avoided, I doubt that a flying carpet is capable of moving at a speed which would make it possible to get out of the way of an aircraft.
 Even before Muggles developed jet propulsion technology.